Snow-Okami/bolt_tutorial/chapter3.md

 ![](images/img28.png)

 We have spawned our character, we have been assigned control of it and the camera is looking at it.
 Next up is moving around and controlling our character.
-You can also build a separate client and connect to the server you are starting in the editor with it, you will see that the client gets spawned properly and assigned a character just like the server is.
+You can also build a separate client and connect to the server you are starting in the editor with it; you will see that the client gets spawned properly and assigned a character just like the server is.

-**Note:** *Due to the way the camera code works you can not rotate it around your character, it's completely static if the character is not moving, this is intentional*
+**Note:** *Due to the way the camera code works you cannot rotate it around your character, it's completely static if the character is not moving, this is intentional*

 ## Movement